CLI Reference

 FlagDescriptionValuesDefault

---sshConfigure as an SSH target (user@host[:port] or host)string
+--sshConfigure as an SSH target (user@host[:port] or host)

 bmux remote install-server